leonardtan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Dataset used in Transformation
 ------------------------------
-The following files are the observations captured for each subject, activities and measurements.
+The following files are the observations captured for each subject, activities and measurements

 1. subject_test.txt
 2. X_test.txt